michel-ciardullo/michel-ciardullo/README.md

-# À propos de moi
+# About me

-- 👋 Salut, je m'appelle Michel
+- 👋 Hi, I’m Michel
-- 👀 Je suis intéressé par le développement informatique
+- 👀 I’m interested in ...
-- 🌱 Je ne dors jamais sans avoir appris quelque chose de nouveau
+- 🌱 I’m currently learning ...
-- 💞️ J'aime les animaux, je possède un chien et un perroquet
+- 💞️ I’m looking to collaborate on ...
-- 📫 Vous pouvez me joindre à ciardullomichel@gmail.com
+- 📫 How to reach me ...

 <!--
 **michel-ciardullo/michel-ciardullo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.